LukasMeine/universal-code-beautifier/README.md

 ## Use cases

-[Devmind.io](https://devmind.io) Uses this project to beautify their user's code in real time.
+[Devmind.io](https://devmind.io) Uses this project to beautify their user's code with the click of a button

 ![devmind.io](https://user-images.githubusercontent.com/20716798/33351262-077dd472-d48a-11e7-8c93-3e3181f367fa.gif)

 ## Running